-(i) The India Alliance does not permit its Fellows to hold two Fellowships concurrently.
+(i) India Alliance Fellows are not allowed to hold any other Fellowship(s) concurrently.

 (ii) The Research Training Fellows are not allowed to hold other grants for the duration of their India Alliance Fellowship.

-(iii) Early Career Fellows holding a faculty position at the Host Institution are allowed to be Principal Investigator on another grant.
-It is expected that the additional grant could be for infrastructure/equipment to support Fellow’s research at the Host Institution.
-Also, Early Career Fellows awarded under clinical and public health research category, not holding a faculty position may commit up to 10% of their research time on other grants as co-Principal Investigators.
+(iii) Early Career Fellows holding a faculty position at the Host Institution are allowed to be Principal Investigator (PI) on another grant only if the additional grant is an infrastructure/equipment grant to support Fellow’s research at the Host Institution.
+Also, Early Career Fellows awarded under clinical and public health research category, not holding a faculty position may commit up to 10% of their research time on other grants as co-Principal Investigators (co-PIs).
 However, Early Career Fellows awarded under the basic research category, who do not hold a faculty position at the Host Institution, will not be allowed to commit time on other grants, either as a PI or co-PI.
-Consequently, Early Career Fellows eligible to apply for other grants will be required to commit at least 90% of their research time on the India Alliance-funded work.
+Consequently, Early Career Fellows eligible to apply for other grants will be required to commit at least 90% of their research time on the India Alliance-funded research.
 Eligible Early Career Fellows are expected to inform India Alliance in advance of submitting the other grant.

-(iv) All other Fellows are also expected to inform the India Alliance if they intend to apply for additional grants after the commencement of their Fellowship.
-To maintain a high standard of research integrity and protect its intellectual property, India Alliance wishes to avoid the same research being funded by two different funding agencies.
+(iv) All Grantholders are expected to inform the India Alliance if they intend to apply for additional grants after the commencement of their funding.
+To maintain a high standard of research integrity and to protect its IP, India Alliance wishes to avoid the same research being funded by different funding agencies.